Syria: UN says 350,000 war death toll is an 'undercount' | DW | 24.09.2021

-The United Nations human rights office on Friday issued a new death toll of the Syrian war, mounting to 350,209 deaths.
+The United Nations human rights office on Friday issued a new death toll of the Syrian war, putting the total at 350,209 deaths.

 However, the UN office said the figure, which includes civilians and combatants, is an "undercount."